 The study also used pseudo R2 and the log likelihood ratio tests obtained using pstest command in the psmatch2 package of Stata16, which assesses the overall significance of the model used in the matching analysis.

 At first, we calculated the pseudo R2 before and after matching, and compared the pseudo R2’s before and after matching.
-After matching there should be no systematic differences in the distribution of covariates between treated and control groups and therefore, the pseudo-R2 should be fairly low (Caliendo & Kopeinig, 2005).
+“After matching there should be no systematic differences in the distribution of covariates between treated and control groups and therefore, the pseudo-R2 should be fairly low” (Caliendo & Kopeinig, 2005).
 Furthermore, we calculated the mean and median bias of all variables before and after matching to determine whether the matching procedure had successfully reduced the bias in our dataset (Dixit, Dwivedi & Ram, 2013; Dixit, Gupta & Dwivedi, 2018).

 We also computed Rubin’s B and Rubin’s R, as additional measures to ensure our quality of matching.
 Rubin’s B reflects the absolute standardised difference of the means of the propensity score in the treated and control groups (Binci et al., 2018).
 Rubin’s R is the ratio of the treated to control variances of the propensity scores.
 The Rubin’s B should be less than 25 and R should be between the range of 0.5 to 2 (Singh, 2016; Mak & Fancourt, 2019).